ambreenraheem/PythonEdge_Pro_online_course/01-class_python/syntax_comment_variables.md

 ```

 ### 02 # Comment:
-Comments can be used to explain Python code.
-Comments can be used to make the code more readable.
+Comments can be used to explain Python code to other people and for you as well.
+Comments can be used to make the code more readable and understandable.
 Comments can be used to prevent execution when testing code.
 - Creating a Comment
 Comments start with a #, and Python will ignore them: